Kiron-Ang/MinecraftCharms/README.md

 # MinecraftCharms

-This Minecraft server plugin adds Charms for players to use.
-If you need help with this plugin, please contact Kiron Ang at angk@uab.edu
+This repository contains Java code for a 1.21 Minecraft server plugin.